Selected Clips

 ‘Tidal Wave’ Of Power Shut-Offs Looms As Nation Grapples With Heat

-Dozens of states and utilities around the U.S. suspended disconnections early in the pandemic, ensuring that even as businesses closed and millions of Americans lost their jobs, people would still be able to keep their lights on regardless of their ability to pay.
+Dozens of states and utilities around the country suspended disconnections early in the pandemic, ensuring that even as businesses closed and millions of Americans lost their jobs, people would still be able to keep their lights on regardless of their ability to pay.

 Now, many of those power shut-off moratoriums are expiring, including Georgia Power’s, which ended on July 15.
 And this comes as Americans who are still struggling face the end of another lifeline: supplemental unemployment benefits that are set to lapse.